simh/simh/README.md

 - Add support for generic bit field packing and unpacking during buffer copying.
 - Display count of units when all units are disabled.
 - Support to display all SCP visible filenames via relative paths and use those in SAVEd state.
-- ZAP command can be aborted by a Control-C
+- ZAP command can be aborted by a Control-C.
+- Display current NOAUTOSIZE status in SHOW VERSION output.
+- Extend logical name support to include optional unique names for units as well as devices.

 #### Changes to the PDP-11 and VAX simulators